Doria's hawk

-Doria's hawk or Doria's goshawk bouncing (Megatriorchis doriae) is a raptor in the family Accipitridae that lives in Indonesia and Papua New Guinea.
+Doria's hawk or Doria's goshawk (Megatriorchis doriae) is a raptor in the family Accipitridae that lives in Indonesia and Papua New Guinea.
 It is the only species placed in the genus Megatriorchis.
 Within the family, it is relatively large in size, up to 69 cm long, with the female being larger in size than the male.

 Field identification

 It is greyish-brown with a black-barred crown and upperparts, whitish underparts, a black streak behind the eye, dark brown irises, a blackish bill and greenish-yellow legs.
 The sexes are similar.
 The female is slightly larger than the male.
 The juvenile is a little bit lighter in color that resembles a reddish brown shade.
 Doria's hawk is a grayish-brown bird with a streaking pattern on its chest.
 The bird has the characteristics of a large, skinny hawk with a hefty bill, tiny head, strong legs, a modest crest, and wings that have a smooth, curved surface.
 It is not considered a typical hawk.